lizagne/bristol-shortest-routes/README.md

 ## The Result and Summary/thoughts:

 Because I realised I was not going to be able to work with the algorithm.
-I thought I would get the frontend of the app to look nice and be creative.
+I thought I would get the frontend of the app to look as good as possible, whilst still trying to get some simple things like props and state to work.

 I have ensured that the app looks good responsively, using media queries.
 Unfortunately I had to use vanilla css as I couldn't get my gulpfile to work to run SASS.
 I was spending too long trying to debug this, so instead concentrated on making sure I was using BEM classes, and I practiced used CSS Grid, which so far, I've not used with clients as the support isn't as well covered as flex but I wanted to use it for this.

 I am excited to go back and work more on understanding the algorithm and following more tutorials about it.
 Practising more javascript and React and Redux it's been a great learning experience and I'm keen to get back to my Udemy course, Javascript on FreeCodeCamp and other learning materials.

+In terms of unit tests I haven't managed to get any logic to work so far, but I intend to continue to work through this problem.
+I am determined to get better at React and thank you for this opportunity.